 Advantages of WordPress:

-Owing to its self hosting, wordpress is easy to customize.
+Owing to its self hosting, WordPress is easy to customize.
 WordPress is easy to install with a supportive community as a back end support that will go all out, helping you with blogs.
-WordPress also gives you the option of choosing from amongst a range of custom themes.
+WordPress also gives you the option of choosing from among a range of custom themes.